Skalkaho Bend Park, Hamilton

 The runners were excited to volunteer their time removing weeds, getting the park ready for the public.

-Sophomore Colter looks up from a patch of knapweed, “We need more land that’s close by for people to use.
+Sophomore Colter says, “We need more land that’s close by for people to use.
 Having the river run right through is so important.”

 The cross-country team looks forward to adding the park to their training route because it’s so close to home and school.
 Team member Jake wants parents and teachers to know, “It’s important to protect lands for the community, being able to bike, fish, run.
 It’s not always easy for people to get to the river and have access to outdoor activities.”